Dolenji Novaki

+Name

+The name Dolenji Novaki literally means 'lower Novaki', distinguishing the settlement from neighboring Gorenji Novaki, which stands about 126 m higher in elevation.
+Together with Gorenji Novaki, Dolenji Novaki was attested in historical sources as Novak in 1337, Noathe in 1377, and Noach in 1380.

+History

 Franja Partisan Hospital is located in a valley north of the settlement.

 Church

 The parish church in the village is dedicated to Saint Thomas and belongs to the Koper Diocese.